“I have your back”

 “Never been in trouble with the law”

-Getting arrested for drinking and driving in New York State while holding a Commercial Drivers License (CDL, Class A, B, or C licenses) presents special problems for CDL holders.
+Getting arrested for drinking and driving in New York State while holding a Commercial Drivers License (CDL, Class A, B, or C licenses) presents special problems.
 The legal limit for CDL holders is .04%.
-That means that if you hold a CDL, and you are driving while you have a blood alcohol content of .04% or greater, you can be charged with DWI – not DWAI.
+That means that if you hold a CDL, and you are driving while you have a blood alcohol content of .04% or greater, you can be charged with misdemeanor or even felony Driving While Intoxicated (DWI) – not the non-criminal offense of Driving While Ability Impaired (DWAI).
 A person with a CDL license is treated much more harshly than a person with a regular Class D license.

 Not only is the legal blood alcohol limit (BAC) lower for CDL holders, the penalties for driving with a BAC of .04% or greater are much more severe than for regular drivers who blow a .08%!
 The first CDL DWI offense carries a minimum license revocation period of one year (instead of six months for regular drivers).
 If the commercial vehicle you are driving has hazardous chemical tags, you can expect a revocation of three years.
 A second conviction carries a revocation of at least 10 years.
 The third DWI conviction for a CDL-holder will result in a truly permanent license revocation.
 If the CDL-holder operates a commercial vehicle while their BAC is .18% or greater, they can be charged with a Class E felony, fined between $1,000 and $5,000, or sentenced up to 1 1/3 – 4 years in a state prison.